 I gather some of you will shout: “But Instagram is instant and easy, and meant to capture our fleeting moments — no way am I spending time on all of this!”
 You certainly don’t have to add your logo to your pictures, but for those of you who want to experiment with building a visually cohesive online presence, it’s a good start.
 You’ll make your logo — and you — more memorable.

 Create a new side of you

-I don’t know about you, but I often struggle with maintaining my online presence: ensuring I’ve posted on my blog recently, for example.
+I don’t know about you, but I struggle with maintaining my online presence: ensuring I’ve posted on my blog recently, for example.
 Adding an extra dimension to your digital presence — like activating an Instagram Widget in your sidebar or embedding an Instagram shot from your feed — offers a different window, and a new angle of you, to your readers.
 You can see the Instagram Widget in action on the website of Windflower Boutique Hotel.
-We especially like how their images include a layer of text.
-Decorative and informative!
+Their images include a layer of text: decorative and informative!

 Instagram can feel quite intimate.
 Your followers get a peek at some of the candid moments of your day, and these images can complement the writing and photography you publish here on WordPress.com.

 Do you use Instagram in other ways?
 Or, know any bloggers who have cool and clever methods of using Instagram to promote their blogs?
 Let us know in the comments!